juanfonsecaLS1/Eng-Presc-Data/Bradford_analysis.md

 ### Exploring the data

 It is possible to extract the trends of both metrics.
-Below a graphical extract of one of the metrics for Leeds.
+Below a graphical extract of one of the metrics for Bradford.

 ``` r
 head(saba)